With winter just around the corner, it’s time to explore Liverpool, starting with the Mersey Ferry.

 Disabled parking is an issue near the Pier Head, so we decided to take a trip through the Mersey Tunnel and park up in Seacombe.
 I love the views of Liverpool from Seacombe!

 There’s plenty of free disabled parking at the terminal, and access to the terminal is flat with automatic doors.

-Access down to the ferry is quite steep, and you can ask for assistance.
+Access to the ferry is quite steep, and you can ask for assistance.
 I can say that I found it challenging going on the ramps, especially coming up.
 I’m sure the staff at the terminal would help push you if you needed it.
 Here is the Mersey Ferries Access Statement, and I’d still contact them if you are unsure.

-We had some time to kill before the ferry left, so we had a little bimble around the terminal and breakfast in the cafe.
+We had time to kill before the ferry left, so we had a little bimble around the terminal and breakfast in the cafe.

-If you’re visiting with the kids, you can also see Spaceport, but I think you have to pay extra!
+If you’re visiting with the kids, you can also see Spaceport, but you have to pay extra!

 Onboard The Razzle Dazzle

 The Mersey was calm; you’d have to be careful getting on the ferry if it were choppy.
 The access platform bobs up and down with the boat, and there’s a lip to get over.
 The ferry staff are more than willing to help you.
 Take care.

-Onboard we could only access the lower deck; if you climb stairs, you could go on the top deck for better views.
+Onboard we could only access the lower deck; if you climbed the stairs, you could go on the top deck for better views.
 There is plenty of seating areas, refreshments and an accessible toilet on the lower deck.

 Bridget was happy at the back of the vessel because it was less busy.
 I was trying to get some decent photos – fail!

 I tried to do a few arty-farty photos…

-We didn’t get off at Woodside; if you do, you can visit the U-Boat Exhibition, which is included in the price of your River Explorer ticket.
-I feel sorry for the tyres…
+We didn’t get off at Woodside; if you do, you can visit the U-Boat Exhibition, which is included in your River Explorer ticket price.
+I feel sorry for the tyres.

 They still fix warships on the River Mersey …